mallockey/Install-Office365Suite/README.md

 `.\Install-Office365Suite.ps1 -ConfigurationXMLFile "C:\Kits\OfficeConfig.xml"`

-If you don't you can run it without any parameters and it will install with the default settings below:
+If you don't, you can run it without any parameters and it will install with the default settings below:
 ```xml
 <Configuration>
   <Add OfficeClientEdition="64" Channel="Broad">